bcgov/bcstats-duckdb-storage-mvp/sei_dbt/README.md

 In this `profiles.yml`:
 - We have three environments: `dev`, `test` and `prod`.
 - For each environment, we define:
   - `external_root`: A variable points to the directory where CSV files or other data are located.
+This is important since in this project, most of the CSV files are stored on the LAN whose path should not be hard-code and we need `external_root` to store this path information.
-  - `dbt-duckdb` only support certain keys in the `profiles.yml`; for example, `external_root`, `settings`, and `config_options`, etc, and each has its own purpose. `custom`, `vars` are not supported.
+  - `dbt-duckdb` only support certain keys in the `profiles.yml`; for example, `external_root`, `settings`, and `config_options`, etc, and each has its own purpose. `custom`, `vars` are not supported in `profiles.yml`, but are supported in `dbt-project.yml`.

 #### Key Usage:
-- **Global Connection Configuration**: You use `profiles.yml` to store environment-specific details such as database credentials, which will be applied to all dbt projects that use this profile.
 - **Sensitive Information**: The `profiles.yml` file is the right place to store sensitive information like database credentials, API tokens, or connection settings.
 It is generally **not version-controlled**, as it may contain secrets.
+In this project,
 - **Multiple Environments**: You can define multiple environments (like `dev`, `prod`, `test`) within `profiles.yml` and switch between them using the `target` option.
 This is useful when different teams or environments need to connect to different databases or use different credentials.

 #### Default Location:
 - The `profiles.yml` file is located by default in `~/.dbt/profiles.yml`, making it global across multiple dbt projects on your local machine.
 If you use a Windows machine, it could be in `C:\Users\myusername\.dbt`.
 - You can also override this by explicitly specifying the location of `profiles.yml` with the `DBT_PROFILES_DIR` environment variable.
+- In this project,

 To **infer variables from `profiles.yml`** in your **dbt model file**, you need to use **Jinja** templating and the `target` object, which exposes information from `profiles.yml`.